We use data models to calculate water companies’ price controls – and certain information we need to set those controls.

 - bringing the published models together to make them easier to locate.

 In general, the models are not finalised and are draft at this stage.
 For this reason, we would welcome specific comments from stakeholders to be addressed to the contact details on each individual model’s cover sheet.
 General comments from stakeholders can be directed to Cheryl.Steventon@ofwat.gov.uk.
-We plan to update many of these models further and to publish the outstanding models in the summer and autumn.
+We plan to update many of these models further in early 2020.
 We will consult on these models where appropriate.
+But we would appreciate any feedback on any of the models that we have published before the formal consultation.
+This should be sent through to the above email address.

 The table below sets out the various PR19 reconciliation models, together with a brief description and details of the latest version of the model or when we expect to publish an updated model.
-We will update this page as the remaining models are published.
+We will update this page as the remaining models are published and updated.

 |Model name||Publication date||Description|